GammaTauAI/opentau/final_report.md

     r: number = len - 1;
   while (l <= r) {
     let mid: any = helper(points, l, r);
-    if (mid === K) break;
-    if (mid < K) {
-      l = mid + 1;
-    } else {
-      r = mid - 1;
+    ... // omitted for length
   }
-  }
-  return points.slice(0, K);
 };

-function helper(A: any, l: any, r: any): any {
+function helper(A: any, l: any, r: any): any;

-  ...
-}
+function compare(p1: any, p2: any): number;
 ```

 While the completion from TypeScript's inference procedure may successfully type check, it is important to note the overuse of the `any` type annotation.
 For example, note the `any` annotation for the `points` parameter.
 On the first line of the function, `points.length` is being accessed.
 Given the context, it would seem rational to type-annotate `points` with `any[]`.
 However, consider the case that the `kClosest` function is given `{ length: 3 }` as the `points` argument.
 Clearly, `{ length: 3 }` is not an `any[]`.
 However, a deterministic type inference procedure must consider this case.
 Therefore, annotating the `points` argument with `any` is the most rational decision in this case.
 This problem motivates the use of a probabilistic approach to overcome similar cases.

 For a simple approach, we could feed the program to a natural language model that is able to make edits on the prompt.
 We would instruct the model to insert type annotations on the given untyped TypeScript program.
-The model would output a set of completions that *may* be type-annotated.
+The model would output a set of completions that _may_ be type-annotated.
 Then, we would need a way to validate the given completions to find correctly annotated programs.

 ### Simple Implementation